joey-qytyku/OS-90-fixed/docs/Manual/3_Memory/5_MemMap.md

 Remap a chain to the exact same location but with a different size.
 If there is a collision with in-use virtual addresses this function will do nothing and fail.

-The base and length of the region to remap is specified for creater efficiency.
+The base and length of the region to remap is specified for greater efficiency.

 ## M_MapPhysToVirt